socra-sigl-2023/monitoring/README.md

 When your app is on production, it should send logs on **stdout** and the Filebeat agent will read those logs from your containers standard output.

+**Important**: Remove the `logstash` appender from the `backend/src/server.js`'s `loggerConfig` object to make sure only logs on stdout are made.
+Otherwise you will have an error at runtime in production.

 So you have nothing to change, just push your changes on main, and you should be all set!